KeyboardKit/website/collections/_features/Layout.md

 A flexible keyboard layout is an important part of a software keyboard, where many factors like device, screen orientation, locale, etc. can all affect the layout.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts of flexible keyboard layouts, where an input set specifies the input keys and the keyboard layout specifies the full set of keys.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts to create a flexible keyboard layout, where the input set specifies the input keys of the keyboard and the keyboard layout specifies the full set of keys.

-KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``.services`` when the keyboard is loaded.
-It has a QWERTY layout by default, but you can inject localized providers into it or modify or replace it.
+KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+It has a QWERTY layout by default, but you can inject localized providers into it or modify it, or replace it, at any time.

-[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales.
-It also lets you inherit `ProKeyboardLayoutProvider` for more features.
+[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
+It also lets you inherit **ProKeyboardLayoutProvider** for more features.
 Information about Pro features can be found at the end of this article.